Mohammad-Alhasan/inforion/docs/source/_build/html/_sources/excelmappingfile.rst.txt

 **Example**

-inforion -t E -p CRS610MI -o /Users/username/mappings/CRS610MI-Mappings.xlsx
+inforion extract -p CRS610MI -o CRS610MI-Mappings.xlsx

 **Note**
 This command should always be executed in terminal as this needs user permissions.